brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 Having thus arranged
-for hikers to endure a full 8½ miles of trail between the Colorado River and the Tapeats, the NKT then decides to include some variety and splits the distance in two: the first half basement rock, and the second half Supergroup.
+for hikers to endure a full 8½ miles of trail between the Colorado River and the Tapeats, the NKT decides it wants some variety and splits the extra miles between basement rock and the Supergroup.

 Not only is the Supergroup’s 10°–15° tilt an architectural disappointment, but its composition breaks one final symmetry to which the BAH had clung.